Siobhan of the ’24/7 Valencia’ team recounts her experience of a previous ‘La Tomatina’…

-La Tomatina (Probably the worlds biggest and certainly the messiest food fight).
+‘La Tomatina’ is probably the world’s biggest and certainly the messiest food fight.
 So when I heard that they were organizing a coach trip, I jumped at the chance to go.
-I have never experienced anything like it in my life, up to 40,000 people crammed into tiny streets.
+I have never experienced anything like it in my life, thousands of people crammed into tiny streets.
 Mental!
 I mean I’ve read about it in various guide books, but nothing prepared me for the real thing.

+We meet up with the party at 08:45h outside the Palau de la Musica for the short coach ride to Buñol and arrived at about 09:30h in the morning.
 We followed the crowd down to the town centre, which was already heaving.
-It was like an invading army swarming down into the town, from every street and lane more and more people pilled into the crowd.
+It was like an invading army swarming down into the town… from every street and lane… more and more people pilled into the crowd.
 The more experienced were wearing goggles.
-I even saw one person wearing a snorkelling mask.
+I even saw one person wearing a snorkelling mask!

 All the buildings were covered in plastic (to protect them from the tomatoes).
 The locals were all on their balconies and rooftops watching the invaders.

-The streets had lights strung across them, because La Tomatina is a week long fiesta.
+The streets had lights strung across them, because ‘La Tomatina’ is a week-long fiesta.
 But within 20 minutes each string of lights looked like bunting, with more ripped t-shirts than light bulbs hanging from each string.

 Then the cannon sounded, this was the cue for the trucks bearing the tomatoes to fight their way through the crowd.
 Each truck carried about 25 people on the back of it and about another 10 people hanging onto the sides, trying to climb in.
 The people in the back of the trucks were throwing great handfuls of tomatoes at everybody they passed, no one was safe.

-The crowd went wild, the ground was covered in slippery tomato puree and people were picking up great big handfuls and chucking at first nervously at the people they knew, but by the time the second truck arrived, it turned into every man for himself.
+The crowd went wild, the ground was covered in slippery tomato purée and people were picking up great big handfuls and chucking at first nervously at the people they knew, but by the time the second truck arrived, it turned into every man for himself.

 By the time the third truck arrived, we were standing in tomatoes up to our shins.
-People splashed it with their feet, picking it off their bodies, clothes, heads, other peoples backs and chucked it indiscriminately at everybody and everything.
+People splashed it with their feet, picking it off their bodies, clothes, heads, other people’s backs and chucked it indiscriminately at everybody and everything.